IITD-data-systems/ws-2024/README.md

 > [Prof. Sanjam Garg](https://people.eecs.berkeley.edu/~sanjamg/), UC Berkeley,
 an alumnus of IITD, will give a keynote address titled "Your research career".

-> [!IMPORTANT]
-> Selected candidates have already been notified via email.
-All selected candidates are kindly requested to join the Google group https://groups.google.com/g/ds-ws24 for the latest updates and communications.
-An invitation has also been sent; if you have not received it, please check your spam folder.

 ## Welcome<a name="about"></a>
 The **Winter School 2024 on Data Systems**, organized by the Data Systems Group